Squarific/SmartHome/README.md

 ###Client

-    python -m SimpleHTTPServer
+    cd client
+    npm install
+    npm start

-Then open your browser to localhost:8000
+Then open your browser to localhost:3000